maxrdavidson/distance-checker/README.md

 # distance-checker

 Most of the variables here are hard-coded, as this is essentially a proof of concept.
-To add destinations, create a file called "addresses.csv" with the columns "name" and "coords".
+To add destinations, create a file called "addresses.csv" with the columns "name","coords","departure", and "arrival".
 The name should be the name of the destination, the coords should be the coordinates, address, or landmark you are navigating to.
+Departure should be a list of times that you want to check, as is arrival.
+Departure is the times you want to leave the address (returning "home") while arrival is the time you want to get to the address (after leaving "home).
+These should be in the format of "Weekdays|Weekends 24:00", with each one separated by a comma.
+Program assumes local time is UTC -7:00 (Pacific).
 The variable 'origin' in the file is what you should change to be the address whose distance you are checking everything against.

 You'll need a Google API key with access to the Places, Geocoding, and Directions APIs.
 Luckily Google gives $300 in monthly credit that will more than easily absorb the meager cost of these APIs.